 Council Crest - SEEK STRIVE ATTAIN

-Granted to Seaton Urban District Council on 15th August 1967
+The Seaton Town Council Crest was granted to the Seaton Urban District Council on the 15th August 1967.

 The blue background and wavy "chief" combine to suggest the sea washing the pebble beach.
 The ancient ship refers to Seaton's early importance as a small port and with the flags of St. George, to the contribution of the town to the English Fleet at Calais in 1346.